 R2 free tier

-While both are generous, R2 takes the cake with double the amount of free storage per month, 200 times the amount of Class A and B operations, and of course no egress fees.
+While both are generous, R2 takes the cake with double the amount of free storage per month, 200 times the amount of Class A and B operations, and, of course, no egress fees.

 Example Scenarios R2 vs GCS